I am sure that we are familiar with the woody, citrusy smell when it comes to Christmas.

 Now, some might be wondering why their Christmas Trees smell isn’t as fragrant as they thought to be.

 (Or maybe it doesn’t have a smell at all!)

 The simple answer to that question is that the tree has been removed from its roots for too long.
 The lack of hydration will result in the lack of chemicals that are released from the tree.
 Temperature is also very important!
 Having the tree in room temperature would be the most ideal for the tree to have fragrance.

 That is why at Prince, we want to make your Christmas as fulfilling as possible.
-We ensure high-quality trees are selected with suitable tree stands that acts as a reservoir for the trees to stay cool and fresh.
+We ensure high-quality real Christmas trees are selected with suitable tree stands that acts as a reservoir for the trees to stay cool and fresh.